❤️ Pulse

 Currently not doing

 Taking on new freelance projects.
-Heads down on the cert and the pipeline until June.
+Heads down on AIAP24, the NTU cert, and the consultancy foundations until the picture is clearer.

 Find me on Bluesky or LinkedIn if something here resonates.